kyzyto/IBM-DEC/README.md

-# Data-Engineering<br>
+# Data Engineering<br>
 **Data Engineering Capstone on data platform for retailer data analytics for an e-commerce organization** <br>
 ### Preface

 ### Project Documentation
 1. Designed a data platform that uses MySQL as an OLTP database and MongoDB as a NoSQL database.
     - design the OLTP database for an E-Commerce website,
     - populate the OLTP Database with the data provided and
     - automate the load/export of the daily incremental data into the data warehouse

 2. Designed and implemented a data warehouse and generated reports from the data.
     - set up a NoSQL database to store the catalog data for an E-Commerce website,
     - load the E-Commerce catalog data into the NoSQL database, and
     - query the E-Commerce catalog data in the NoSQL database.

 3. Designed a reporting dashboard that reflects the key metrics of the business.
   - design the schema for a data warehouse based on the schema of the OLTP and NoSQL databases.